 Carpenter bees have thick, partially hairy bodies that sometimes measure up to 1 inch long.
 Although carpenter bees and bumblebees are similar in appearance, you can tell the difference by looking at their rear section, or abdomen.
 Bumblebees have furry abdomens, while carpenter bee abdomens are black, shiny and lack significant hair growth.
 Many carpenter bee species inhabit various parts of the United States.
 The majority of them, such as the most common species, Xylocopa virginica, display a combination of black and yellow coloration.
 The entire body of one western species, Xylocopa californica, is a shiny, bluish-black.

 Behavior and Stinging

-Carpenter bees lack the complex social structure of honeybees and other hive bees, instead nesting in pairs.
-The female carpenter bee bores a nesting hole and guards her young while the male patrols the area.
-Males are fiercely territorial, dive-bombing and attempting to drive away anyone and anything that approaches the nest, but they can make only empty threats because male carpenter bees lack stingers and are harmless.
+Carpenter bees lack the complex social structure of honeybees and other hive bees and tend to nest in pairs.
+The female carpenter bee bores a nesting hole and guards her young, while the male patrols the area.
+Males are fiercely territorial, dive-bombing and attempting to drive away anyone and anything that approaches the nest.
+However, these are empty threats because male carpenter bees lack stingers and are harmless.
 Only female carpenter bees are capable of stinging, and they usually do so only when handled or when their nest is directly attacked.